 The Secret of Monkey Island is a graphic adventure made by Lucasfilm Games (before changing its name to Lucasarts).
 It was originally released in 1990 for the Amiga and DOS (both the EGA and the VGA versions).
-It was re-released the next year for the Atari ST and in 1992 it was ported to the FM Towns, Macintosh and the SEGA CD/MEGA CD.
+It was re-released the next year for the Atari ST and in 1992 it was ported to the FM Towns, Macintosh and the Sega Mega CD.
 Also in 1992 it was re-released in CD-ROM format for DOS.

-Both the FM Towns and the CD-ROM versions featured an updated interface and CD Audio quality music tracks but no speech whatsoever.
+Both the FM Towns and the CD-ROM versions featured an updated interface and CD audio quality music tracks but no speech whatsoever.

 And as always, let’s first look at the cover:

 This is probably one of the most famous video game covers of all times and I can see why.
-It’s colorful, full of great imagery (that actually appears in the game) and it could perfectly be a book cover or a movie poster.
+It’s colourful, full of great imagery (that actually appears in the game) and it could perfectly be a book cover or a movie poster.
 It’s that good!
 The only nitpick I might have is that someone might get the idea of this being a serious game.
-But a closer look at the use of bright colors at least give the impression of a light-hearted game, in my opinion.
+But a closer look at the use of bright colours can, at least give the impression of a light-hearted game, in my opinion.

 But it’s time to boot this scallywag:

-If you’re familiar with any point-and-click graphic adventure, this interface is quite intuitive and the mechanics are just like in any other such game: grab whatever object isn’t nailed down to the ground (or if it is, find a way to unnail it) and use the objects with people or other objects in order to solve the puzzles or to get more objects (to solve other puzzles).
+If you’re familiar with any point-and-click graphic adventure, this interface is quite intuitive and the mechanics are just like in any other such game: grab whatever object isn’t nailed down to the ground (or if it is, find a way to unnail it) and use the objects with people or other objects in order to solve the puzzles or to get more objects (to solve other puzzles to progress).

-The first thing you’ll notice when playing (apart from the graphics and the excellent music) is the tongue-in-cheek humour.
+The 1st thing you’ll notice when playing (apart from the graphics and the excellent music) is the tongue-in-cheek humour.
 From puns to anagrams to physical humour, The Secret of Monkey Island is widely famous for his irreverent comedy.
 And using a sea pirates theme, somehow makes it more funny (and no, this isn’t a parody of Sid Meier’s Pirates, although I understand the confusion since both games were inspired by the Pirates of the Caribbean park ride).

-Everytime you start a new act, you should already have some of the objects needed and the rest are located in that specific act.
+Everytime you start a new act, you should already have some of the objects needed while the rest are located in that specific act.
 Which brings us to next thing you’ll notice: there’s also virtually no game over!
 And apart from a very specific situation (in which you’ll have to actively pursuit it in order to happen), it’s impossible to kill Guybrush.

 Another feature that was originally introduced in this game is the ability to select several different responses (that range from common to funny) during dialogues.
 And each different response will elicit a different reply with whoever Guybrush is talking to (most of the time at least).
 It makes the game a bit more varied and replayable as most players tend to choose different responses in subsequent playthroughs just to see all the different reactions from the characters.

-The first 2 acts might not look very colourful (that’s because they occur during nighttime) but the rest of the game (especially the second half of the game) it’s more colourful.
-The music is another great highlight of the game, whether you’re playing it with an Adlib or MT-32 soundcards, or even with a PC-Speaker, the music is simply memorable.
-My personal favorite tracks are the title theme and the SCUMM Bar theme.
-The sound effects are also quite good, especially if you’re playing the CD-ROM version with a Soundblaster soundcard.
+The first 2 acts might not look very colourful (that’s because they occur during nighttime) but the rest of the game it’s more colourful.
+The music is another great highlight of the game, whether you’re playing it with Adlib or MT-32 sound cards, or even with a PC-Speaker, the music is simply memorable.
+My personal favourite tracks are the title theme and the SCUMM Bar theme.
+The sound effects are also quite good, especially if you’re playing the CD-ROM version with a Soundblaster sound card.

 In conclusion, I’m going to join the masses and proclaim The Secret of Monkey Island one of the best graphic adventures af all times!
-From the humour, the memorable characters and dialogue lines (“Look behind you!
+From the humour, the memorable characters and dialogue (“Look behind you!
 A three-headed monkey!”), the graphics, the incredible music, the puzzles, etc. The Secret of Monkey Island is a true classic that is not only a great introduction to the genre but it’s still a very influential game.
 Lucasarts stroke pure gold with this one and cemented their position as a powerhouse among videogame developers.
 Needless to say that I highly recommend it.

-The Amiga version has better music and sound effects, although it doesn’t look quite as colorful as the VGA DOS version and the Macintosh version adds a filter that smooths the rough edges around the sprites.
+The Amiga version has better music and sound effects, although it doesn’t look quite as colourful as the VGA DOS version and the Macintosh version adds a filter that smooths the rough edges around the sprites.
 Still I think the DOS CD-ROM version is the ultimate original version of the game (Monkey Island fans still argue to this day which is the best version).

 The Secret of Monkey Island was remade in 2009 for Windows, iPhone and Xbox 360 and the following year for Playstation 3, iPad, Browser and Macintosh as a Special Edition.
-You can buy it here in Steam.
-It simply updates the interface and the graphics, adding speech and new sprites while maintaining the gameplay and everything else.
+You can buy it here on GOG.com or here in Steam.
+It simply updates the interface and the graphics, adding speech and new sprites and textures while maintaining the gameplay and everything else.
 Some fans don’t like the new art direction but I personally think that it meshes well with the game’s humour.

-This game spawned a quite popular series that peaked with the second title, Lechuck’s Revenge, despite a small controversy (which we’ll tackle on when we’ll review it).
+This game spawned a quite popular series that peaked with the 2nd title, Lechuck’s Revenge, despite a small controversy (which we’ll tackle on when we’ll review it).

 So, what did you think of the anniversary so far?
 I hope you’ve enjoyed the review and please share your thoughts in the comment section below or on our social media.
 Until then, keep on buccaneering and playing!